 - (1) Parliamentary authority.
 The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the commission in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the commission may adopt.
 (Res.
 3742, 2017) - (2) Voting. - (a) It shall be the responsibility of each commissioner to vote on all questions put for action.
-Commissioners shall recuse themselves when appropriate because of a conflict of interest.
+Two exceptions exist (1) If a commissioner has a remote interest, that commissioner may abstain from voting on the question before the commission.
+An abstention shall not be counted as either a yes or no vote; and (2) [E]commissioners shall recuse themselves when appropriate because of a conflict of interest.
 Commissioners shall announce their reasons for recusing themselves from consideration of a matter pursuant to the requirements of these bylaws.
-Commissioners who do not cast a yes or no vote because of a conflict or potential conflict of interest shall be subject to rules pertaining to recusal described in Article II, Section 5. - (b) Motion required.
+Commissioners who do not cast a yes or no vote because of a conflict or potential conflict of interest shall be subject to rules pertaining to recusal described in Article II, Section 5.
+(Res.
+3834, 2025) - (b) Motion required.
 The commission shall transact its business only by motion made by any commissioner during a public meeting, including the presiding officer.
 Motions shall be decided by the vote prescribed by law or these bylaws.
 The decision of the commission shall be announced by the presiding officer.
 Only actions in the form of a motion adopted by the required vote shall be binding decisions of the port commission.
 Nonprocedural motions shall be submitted in writing for consideration by the commission.
 Motions of this kind shall include action requests submitted in a commission agenda memorandum that are attached to an approved agenda; commission orders as described in Section 6 of this article; ceremonial proclamations as described in Section 7 of this article; and amendments to main questions documented on forms provided for that purpose.